 To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

-You’ve most likely seen horrific images of mange-ridden dogs being rescued by animal organizations.
+You’ve most likely seen horrific images of animal organizations rescuing mange-ridden dogs.
 What you may not know is that mange doesn’t just affect neglected animals.
 This common skin disease can strike any pet.

 Untreated mange can result in a hairless, sore-covered dog in lots of pain.
-That’s why it’s important to treat mange at first sight.
+That’s why it’s essential to treat mange at first sight.
 Don’t let your dog’s skin turn to stone.

-Demodectic mange, also known as demodicosis or demodex, is caused by a commonly occurring mite called Demodex canis.
-This mite normally inhabits every dog’s skin, but problems occur when these mites overpopulate due to the dog’s immune system being unable to keep the mites under control.
+Demodectic mange, also known as demodicosis or demodex, is caused by a commonly-occurring, cigar-shaped mite called Demodex canis.
+This mite usually inhabits every dog’s skin, but problems arise when these mites overpopulate due to the dog’s immune system being unable to keep the mites under control.

 Dogs suffering from demodectic mange either have localized areas of the disease, or their entire body becomes infected.
 The good news with this form of mange?
 Demodectic mange is not contagious.

 - Pustules (small skin bumps that contain pus or fluid)

 If your dog has demodectic mange, you may be interested in this article about essential oils for dogs.
 The article also includes other ways to treat common ailments for dogs like fleas, allergies, anxiety, and more.

 Sarcoptic mange, or scabies, is caused by the parasitic mite Sarcoptes scabiei.
 It often begins in one area of the body and can cover the entire body if left untreated.